PhantHive/PhantHive/README.md

   ############
  ################
 ==================
-      See ya!
+      Fare thee well!
 ```

-*"If the world is a tragedy, the man is the virtuoso"*
+*"If the world is a tragedy, the man is the virtuoso.
+If the man is the virtuoso."*

 </div>

+---